microsoft/vscode-docs/docs/editor/codebasics.md

 ![VS Code Layout](images/codebasics/layout.png)

-Instead of placing files in separate tabs, VS Code allows up to three visible editors at any one time, allowing you place up to three files together side by side.
+VS Code allows up to three visible editors at any one time, allowing you to edit or view up to three files together side by side.

-This helps to reduce the overhead of managing tabs but does not restrict the number of files you can work with.
-The Explorer view maintains a list of working files allowing you quick access to the files you need.
+The Explorer view maintains a list of open editors allowing you quick access to the files you need.

 >**Tip:** You can move the Side Bar to the right hand side (**View** > **Move Sidebar**) or toggle its visibility (`kb(workbench.action.toggleSidebarVisibility)`).